 BUSINESS EDUCATION

-INTRODUCTION TO INTERNATIONAL
+INTRODUCTION TO INTERNATIONAL BUSINESS

-BUSINESS Credits: 1 Course Code: BU400----

-Length: Semester Grade level(s): 9, 10, 11, 12
+Credits: 1 Length: Semester Course Code: BU400--- Grade level(s): 9,

-Prerequisite: None

-Content:

 In this semester-long course, students will be introduced to business concepts and their relationship to a global economy.
 Students will learn business and economic skills and preview careers and new technologies used in businesses today.
 Technology will be used to research and examine the job market, employment opportunities, and necessary career qualifications.
 Topics of study include the different forms of business, business finance, marketing, management, entrepreneurship, consumerism, and business globalization.

 ACCOUNTING

-Credits: 2 Course Code: BU000--- Length: Year Grade level(s): 10, 11, 12
+Credits: 2 Length: Year Course Code: BU000--- Grade level(s): 10,

-Prerequisite: None

-Content:

 In this yearlong course, students will develop an understanding and working knowledge of accounting and financial principles through hands on integration and technology.
 Students will develop the skills necessary to prepare the financial statements for a business organization used in the accounting cycle.
 Practical experience is provided in recording and analyzing financial information through the completion of accounting projects and simulations.
 This course is beneficial to those students who are interested in careers in business, finance, or accounting fields.

 ADVANCED ACCOUNTING

-Credits: 2 Course Code: BU010--- Length: Year Grade level(s): 11, 12
+Credits: 2 Length: Year Course Code: BU010--- Grade level(s): 11,

 Prerequisite: Accounting

-Content:

-In this yearlong course, students will gain an understanding of various activities necessary for efficient business management and decisionmaking through the interpreting and analyzing of financial data.
+In this yearlong course, students will gain an understanding of various activities necessary for efficient business management and decision-making through the interpreting and analyzing of financial data.
 Departmental and corporate accounting will be studied in depth.
 This course will build a strong foundation for students who are interested in business, accounting, and finance post-secondary programs and career fields.

 SPORTS AND ENTERTAINMENT MARKETING

-Credits: 2 Course Code: BU540--- Length: Year Grade level(s): 10, 11, 12
+Course Code: BU540--- Grade level(s): 10, 11,

-Prerequisite: None

-Content:

 Sports and Entertainment Marketing expertly introduces industry skills from market planning to promotions and selling with popular sports and entertainment industry examples as the foundation for learning marketing concepts.
 Crucial topics like the channels of distribution, global issues, customer service and economic principles make direct connections to real-life businesses, famous athletes, and celebrities.
 Students work in teams to build out an expansive marketing portfolio as they apply marketing functions to real-world scenarios and strategies from awards show nominations, to analyzing super bowl ads, to planning successful product endorsements.
 Critical-thinking activities lead students to analyze the merits of marketing roles from influencers to third party social media companies as well as emerging strategies in social networking, data collection, fan engagement and promotions.
 Features throughout the course encourage students to research, solve problems related to exciting industries, and present their findings via group projects and preparation for Distributer Education Clubs of America (DECA) competitive events.

-ADVANCED PLACEMENT (AP) COMPUTER SCIENCE A Credits: 2 Course Code: MA740---- Length: Year Grade Level(s): 9, 10, 11, 12 Per Illinois Public Act this course may be used as part of the three-year high school mathematics graduation requirement, as long as the student has also successfully completed Algebra 2, and the course is taught by a high school certified math teacher.
-Prerequisite:
+ADVANCED PLACEMENT (AP) COMPUTER SCIENCE A

+Per Illinois Public Act this course may be used as part of the three-year high school mathematics graduation requirement, as long as the student has also successfully completed Algebra 2, and the course is taught by a high school certified math teacher.